Amnesty: Vaccine manufacturers 'fuelling human rights crisis'

-The manufacturers of the main vaccines against Covid-19 are “fuelling an unprecedented human rights crisis” thanks to their policies on intellectual property rights, according to a new report by Amnesty International.
+The manufacturers of the main Covid-19 vaccines are “fuelling an unprecedented human rights crisis” thanks to their policies on intellectual property rights, according to a new report by Amnesty International.

 The five vaccines currently in circulation are made by six companies – AstraZeneca, Pfizer, BioNTech, Johnson & Johnson, Moderna and Novavax.
-Each one of those companies, Amnesty reports, have failed to meet their responsibilities on the matter of human rights.
+Each one of those companies, Amnesty reports, have failed to meet their human rights responsibilities.

+Not only detrimental to countries with less access to vaccines, this attitude jeopardises the global fight against the pandemic.
+By restricting access to vaccines for swathes of the global population, the likelihood of more resistant coronavirus variants developing in these regions greatly increases: posing a risk to those developed countries where vaccination campaigns have so far been effective.

-The policy is a dangerous one, for risks to all.
-If labs in the Third World were able to produce vaccines locally – and there are scientists perfectly capable of doing so – then local people would be able to be vaccinated.
-From a purely selfish point of view, any European visiting those countries would then be safer, and would be less of a risk on returning home.
+If labs in less-developed countries were able to produce vaccines locally – and there are scientists perfectly capable of doing so – then local people would be able to be vaccinated.
+From a purely selfish point of view, any European visiting those countries would then be safer and would be less of a risk when returning home.

-But at the moment the sharing of vaccines depends on the whim of governments, who can choose whether or not to donate, and how many doses.
-However many are donated, it is not enough.
+But at the moment the sharing of vaccines depends on governments, who can choose whether or not to donate, and how many doses.
+This distribution model is plainly insufficient to meet global demand.

 “Vaccinating the world is our only pathway out of this crisis.
 It should be time to hail these companies, who created vaccines so quickly, as heroes,” said Agnès Callamard, Amnesty International’s secretary-general.